The problems you are trying to solve with backup are backup window issues, and recovery point and recovery time...

 In the archive arena, t's a lot more important to deal with things like the cost of storage over time.
 That cost has to be much lower because your archives are going to be storing a lot more data.
 If I archived something five years ago and then I go to get it, how do I know for sure that what I'm getting back actually is a reliable representation of what that data looked like when I first put it in the archive?

 But there's a third requirement making companies start to consider active archival storage platforms – in other words, disk-based platforms – a lot more seriously, and that is the requirement for online searchability.
-A lot of companies are spending a lot more to run
+A lot of companies are spending a lot more to run e-discovery against tape-based archives than they would against disk.

 Many companies are making the assumption that each lawsuit is going to cost them $500,000 in e-discovery costs if they're running against tape-based archives.
 If it's costing you $500,000 per lawsuit to handle e-discovery efforts against tape, it doesn't take very many lawsuits to get disks to be competitive with tape.